We are an academic research group focusing on Contextual Artificial Intelligence for Computer Assisted Interventions.

 Please note that applications for the listed open positions need to be made through the University portal to be formally taken into acount.

-.js-id-open-positionApplications are invited for the fully funded 1+3 years MRes+PhD or 4 years PhD MRC DTP studentship (including home tuition fees, annual stipend and consumables) starting in October 2025.
+.js-id-open-positionApplications are invited for the fully funded 4 years full-time PhD studentship (including home tuition fees, annual stipend and consumables) starting on 1st June 2022.

 Semantic segmentation of brain structures from medical images, in particular Magnetic Resonance Imaging (MRI), plays an important role in many neuroimaging applications.
 Deep learning based segmentation algorithms are now achieving state-of-the-art segmentation results but currently require large amounts of annotated data under predefined segmentation protocols and data inclusion/exclusion criteria.
 The rigidity of such approaches forbids natural interactions by humans and thus limits the usefulness for non-routine questions.